ruszkiew/sdwan/README.md

     Commands:
-      attach             Attach a Device to a Device Template. detach             Detach a Device from a Device Template. device             Display, Download, and View CLI Config for Devices. env                Print SDWAN Environment Values Display the SDWAN... policy-central     Display, Download, and Upload Centralized Policy.
+      attach             Attach a Device to a Device Template. device             Display, Download, and View CLI Config for Devices. env                Print SDWAN Environment Values Display the SDWAN... policy-central     Display, Download, and Upload Centralized Policy.